 Hydrangeas typically thrive in rich, porous, moist soil.
-Add Espoma’s Bio-tone Starter Plus to ensure healthy growth.
+Enrich the soil with Espoma’s All-Purpose Garden Soil and add Espoma’s Bio-tone Starter Plus to ensure healthy growth.
 Water thoroughly and if planting multiple trees, be sure to space each hydrangea at least 3 to 10 feet apart.

 One of the most important parts of growing a hydrangea tree is pruning.
 The main difference between a hydrangea shrub and a tree is training, pruning and proper care.
 The ideal time to prune is early spring.
 Remove old twigs that didn’t produce healthy growths and remove suckers from the trunk of the tree.
 Keep your tree neat by cutting branches short enough that they each have only two or three nodes (small bumps on the branch that signify growth).